How an HBS Re-Applicant Made Sure That She Got In This Year

 So, how did she do it:

 • Mitigated GMAT Quant Score: We always recommend that applicants directly address ANY potential weakness in his/her application.
-In her previous application, Callie had left it up to the adcom reader to try and determine whether her quant score was a real indicator of her ability.
-Not wanting to leave much room for assumption, Katherine recommended that Callie take an online course and note her scores in her application as a better indication of her quantitative skills than her GMAT score.
+In her previous application, Callie had forced the adcom reader to guess whether her quant score indicated her true ability.
+Not wanting to leave much room for assumption, Katherine recommended that Callie take an online course.
+Callie noted her scores in her application as a better indication of her quantitative skills than her GMAT score.

-• Gained a Promotion: Callie worked hard and was offered a promotion between the time she applied last year and this year, which she accepted.
+• Gained a Promotion: Callie worked hard.
+She was offered a promotion between the time she applied last year and this year, which she accepted.
 This promotion included an overseas assignment and significant increases in responsibility (ie. more leadership stories!)

-• Took On Meaningful Community Leadership: Callie seized an opportunity to share her passion for diversity and inclusion with her local community and took on a significant and impressive extracurricular leadership role.
-This experience served to augment her application and further reinforced what motivated her.
+• Took On Meaningful Community Leadership: Callie seized an opportunity to share her passion for diversity and inclusion with her local community.
+She took on a significant and impressive extracurricular leadership role.
+This experience augmented her application and further reinforced what motivated her.

 We’re very excited for Callie and hope that her story inspires others who are wondering if reapplying is truly worth all of the effort!